Do what you love.

 For the setup, again, keep it simple.
 Place your background on the floor or table next to the window.
 Place another (white) board opposite the window to reflect the light and diffuse shadows.
 That’s it!

 The best camera is the one you know how to use.
-You don’t have to go out and buy an expensive camera unless you’re interested and willing to learn the ins and outs of using a DSLR.
+You don’t have to go out and buy an expensive camera just right when you start.

 Since phone cameras have come a long way, and you’re more likely to have it on hand, I recommend learning how to use your phone camera for your Instagram photography.
-If you’re shooting images for social media (i.e. they don’t have to be use in large format, say for a website header) your phone camera should be just fine.
+If you’re shooting images for social media (i.e. won’t need a large format, as a website header) your phone should be fine.

-Make sure you hold your camera completely parallel to the floor.
+Hold your camera parallel to the floor.
 With an overhead shot you don’t want your camera on an angle.
 This can take a little practice so take a few shots!

 Gathering props is the fun part!
 Don’t feel like you have to run out and buy a bunch or break the bank.
 Start by looking around your office, closet, kitchen and the rest of your house to see what you can gather.